 To apply, prospective students must submit their high school transcripts or GED scores, along with ACT or SAT scores.
 MGA maintains articulation agreements with state and county community college systems throughout Georgia, allowing students at those schools to transfer seamlessly and earn their bachelor’s.

-Middle Georgia State University is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+Middle Georgia State University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 The school’s BS in information technology program is accredited by the Accreditation Board for Engineering and Technology (ABET).

 21. New Mexico State University

 Las Cruces, New Mexico

 NMSU’s information and community technology online degree completion program does not require participants to visit the school’s Las Cruces campus.
 The program focuses on network security, system integration, database management, operating systems, and hardware, offering an experience that prepares individuals for a variety of IT careers.

 Online students take classes on software technology, information security technology, multimedia technologies, Windows server administration, and computer systems administration.
 Additionally, an ethical hacking course gives learners the skills and knowledge needed to test computer networks for vulnerabilities and prevent data breaches that can threaten individuals, businesses, and organizations.
 Toward the end of this program, students also complete a senior project that leverages their newly gained knowledge to tackle a practical challenge.

 This online IT program is well–suited for individuals who already hold about two years worth of college credits.
 NMSU accepts transfer students with a minimum 2.0 GPA.